MaastrichtU-IDS/MIRACLE/README.md

     prodigy ner.manual ner_indications blank:en ./data/indications.jsonl --label ./labels.txt
     ```

     The server will be available on http://localhost:8080 by default, and user-specific annotations can be done at http://localhost:8080/?session=USERNAME.
+For the first time you need to sign in with the username "prodigy-user" and the PRODIGY_BASIC_AUTH_PASS which should be in the .env file.

     Make sure to save your progress by clicking the small floppy disk icon or pressing CTRL-S.

-1. Review the dataset
+2. Review the dataset

-    View stats and list all datasets
+    List all datasets an sessions

     ```bash
-    prodigy stats -l
+    prodigy stats -ls
     ```

     Annotations can be exported with the db-out command.

     ```bash
     prodigy db-out [dataset] > [dataset.jsonl]
-    prodigy db-out ner_indications > ner_indication_annotations.jsonl
+    prodigy db-out ner_indications > ner_indications_annotations.jsonl
     ```

     Annotations can be imported with the db-in command.

     ```bash
     prodigy db-in [dataset] [dataset.jsonl]
-    prodigy db-in ner_indications ner_indication_annotations.jsonl
+    prodigy db-in ner_indications ner_indications_annotations.jsonl
     ```

     To review annotations and resolve conflicts.

     ```bash
     prodigy review [reviewed-dataset-name] [dataset] --label [labels-file-path]
-    prodigy review ner_indications --label ./labels.txt
+    prodigy review ner_indications_review ner_indications --label ./labels.txt
     ```

     To delete a dataset